mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

   in which case script should be able to run on devices that don't have it, logging data to console if verbose=yes is enabled in ``[sensor]`` section.

-- Optional step, to actually see data the browser - upload ``webui.js.gz``, ``d3.v7.min.js.gz``, ``favicon.ico.gz`` files to the device flash as well.
+- Optional step, to actually see data in the browser - upload ``webui.js.gz``, ``d3.v7.min.js.gz``, ``favicon.ico.gz`` files to the device flash as well.

   ``gzip <webui.js >webui.js.gz`` can be used to make compressed version of